daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-Check your work: is this reasonable?
+Checking your work: is this solution reasonable?

-- The more Y I have, the more I am willing to give up to get a unit of X.
+The more Y I have, the more I am willing to give up to get a unit of X.  This seems reasonable, as it reflects satiation.

 [comment]: <> (2024BB)

-\textcolor{RawSienna}{Adv, maths: This slope is derived through calculus. }
+\textcolor{RawSienna}{Adv, maths: This slope is derived through calculus. }^[
+$MU_X$ is the slope of $U(X,Y)$ in X at a particular point, i.e., the (partial) derivative with respect to X
+$MU_X = \frac{\partial}{\partial X} (XY)^{1/2} = \frac{1}{2} (XY)^{-1/2}Y = \frac{1}{2} (Y/X)^{1/2}$
+Similarly, $MU_Y = \frac{1}{2}(X/Y)^{1/2}$.]

 [comment]: <> (2024EE)

+[comment]: <> (101BB)

+We can derive this slope.

 $MU_X$ is the slope of $U(X,Y)$ in X at a particular point, i.e., the (partial) derivative with respect to X

 $MU_X = \frac{\partial}{\partial X} (XY)^{1/2} = \frac{1}{2} (XY)^{-1/2}Y = \frac{1}{2} (Y/X)^{1/2}$
 Similarly, $MU_Y = \frac{1}{2}(X/Y)^{1/2}$.

-[comment]: <> (101BB)

-\textcolor{gray}{Note: In doing theoretcal (i.e., more pure mathematical) work, economists typically like to find results under as general 'weak' conditions as possible, making the fewest possible assumptions or restrictions.
+\textcolor{gray}{Note: In doing theoretical (i.e., more pure mathematical) work, economists typically like to find results under as general 'weak' conditions as possible, making the fewest possible assumptions or restrictions.
 Still, it can be helpful to use particular functional forms, both for estimation using data, and for illustrating theoretical insights.
 However, it is actually rather difficult to find simple functions that are easy to work with and have nice 'reasonable' properties.}

 [comment]: <> (101EE)

-***

-$$MRS(X,Y)= MU_X/MU_Y = Y/X$$

-\bigskip

-Here$\ast$ (for this Cobb-Douglas) utility-maximization requires, at optimal choices of X and Y:
+In general, the marginal rate of substitution  (at a point) is the ratio of the marginal utilities at that point.^[This is helpful and intuitive, but I am not requiring you to remember this, although it may help you do your calculations.]

+Here^[I say 'here' both because the MRS comes specifically from this Cobb-Douglas utility function.
+Also, because we now have nice convex indifference curves with 'normal' slopes, unlike for perfect complements or substitutes.
+The more of one good you have the less you value it relative to the other good (unlike perfect substitutes) but you still value more of it somewhat (unlike for perfect complements)] (for this Cobb-Douglas), utility-maximization requires, at optimal choices of X and Y:

 $$MRS(X,Y)= Y/X = P_X/P_Y$$

 Check that it makes sense:

-As $P_X$ increases the right-hand-side (RHS) increases, and so to increase the LHS I must increase the units of Y consumed, and thus decrease the units of X consumed.
+As $P_X$ increases, the right-hand-side (RHS) increases, and so to increase the left-hand-side (LHS) I must increase the units of Y consumed, and thus decrease the units of X consumed.
+Thus as $P_X$ increases I consume more units of X and less Y, which is what you might expect for a standard case.

-\textcolor{gray}{$\ast$ Note: I say 'here' both because the MRS comes specifically from this Cobb-Douglas utility function.
-Also, because we now have nice convex indifference curves with 'normal' slopes, unlike for perfect complements or substitutes.
-The more of one good you have the less you value it relative to the other good (unlike perfect substitutes) but you still value more of it somewhat (unlike for perfect complements)}

  \bigskip

-For any price ratio, you can find the ratio of units of Y \& X consumed Then,  if you know the prices and total income $I$, you can calculate the consumption and spending on X and Y
+For any price ratio, you can find the ratio of units of Y \& X consumed.
+Then, if you know the prices and total income $I$, you can calculate the consumption and spending on X and Y

 \bigskip